plockaby/clone-push/README.md

 ### Credits and Copyright

-This project is a derivation of a similar project created and used internally by the University of Washington Information Technology Computing Infrastructure division.
+This project is a derivation of a similar project created and used internally by the University of Washington Information Technology IT Infrastructure division.
 The code seen here was created by Paul Lockaby.